By Eileen Ambrose and Carrie Wells, The Baltimore Sun

 Employees of the Baltimore-based money manager have been harassed by groups of youths, and one of Price's vendors from New York was mugged outside his downtown hotel within the past two months, said CEO James A. C. Kennedy.
 Price contacted the city several weeks ago about its concerns.

 "We told the mayor safety is a big issue," Kennedy said.
 "We want to make sure our people feel safe walking the streets of Baltimore."

 Mayor Stephanie Rawlings-Blake said she moved swiftly to address Price's concerns as soon as she learned about them.

 "I'm not trying to downplay any of the concerns," the mayor said.
 "However, crime in downtown has declined dramatically over the years."

 Most of the complaints the Baltimore Police Department received this year in the Inner Harbor area involve car break-ins, although police investigated about 50 common assaults and more than 20 robberies.
 In April, a 20-year-old Cheesecake Factory employee was fatally stabbed after leaving the Inner Harbor restaurant in the early morning.

 Price, a fixture in downtown since its founding 76 years ago, said in April that it was exploring options for its headquarters, currently at 100 E. Pratt St. Its lease at that building, which towers over the Inner Harbor, expires in 2017.

 Price is considering moving elsewhere in downtown or to Harbor East or Harbor Point.
-Price also could move to Owings Mills, where the money manager has a campus with a half dozen office buildings and 2,687 employees.
+Price could also move to Owings Mills, where the money manager has a campus with a half-dozen office buildings and 2,687 employees.